Outtakes for the Outcast: Critical reception

 PopMatters wrote that "there's plenty for hardcore SOIA fans/completists to enjoy on Outtakes for the Outcast, and even folks who can't imagine listening to hardcore music might find something to their liking."
+Ox-Fanzine gave the album a 7/10 adding "The runtime is a bit on the short side, and the booklet could have been more elaborate.
+Nevertheless, "Outtakes for the Outcast" is no mere collection of leftovers; it is a solid, expertly crafted release bearing the Sick of It All seal of quality."